thewchan/uxf/py/README.md

 ## Changes

+- 1.0.2
-- 1.0.2 Bug fix: I missed a corner case in the previous fix; now fixed.
+    - Bug fix: I missed a corner case in the previous fix; now fixed.
+    - This revealed a subtle bug which means that the ``Format``'s `max_fields_in_line` isn't always respected.
 - 1.0.1 Bug fix: when `dump()` and `dumps()` output _ttype_ definitions, they now respect the format's `wrap_width` and `indent` settings.
 - 1.0.0 First stable release.